Effective Date: June 09, 2009

 (2) Investigations (Criminal, Civil, and Administrative)

 The OIG conducts an investigations program to detect and deter crimes, fraud, waste, abuse, ethics violations, mismanagement, and whistleblower retaliation.

 The Office of Management and Planning provides the OIG with financial, procurement, human resources, administrative, and information technology support.

-The OIG legal staff provides advice and assistance on a variety of legal issues and matters relating to the OIG's review of Agency programs and operations, and relating to internal operations of the OIG.
+The OIG legal staff provides advice and assistance on legal issues and matters relating to the OIG's review of Agency programs and operations, and relating to internal operations of the OIG.
 Upon designation by the IG, pursuant to the Whistleblower Protection Coordination Act (PL 115-192), a member of the OIG legal staff serves as the NASA Whitleblower Protection Coordinator.

 (5) Other Programs

 The OIG will establish and staff other programs, as necessary, to carry out the functions, powers, and duties of the office.

 c.
 The Deputy Inspector General (DIG) serves as the alternate to the Inspector General and participates fully in the direction and development of the diverse audit, investigative, legal, and management functions of the OIG.